 If you are a fan of Crinkle Ribbon like me, you already know how easy it is to color with Distress Inks, Stains, Spray Stains, and Paints.
 You can also use other inks and paints like Dylusions, Dina Wakely Media, and Ranger Basics.
 Today I want to share another option for coloring ribbon that you may not have thought of… Distress Markers!

 Begin with DRY Crinkle Ribbon and a Distress Marker (any color to match your project.)
+If you don’t have Distress Markers, you can use any other marker or ink pad that is water soluble.

 Draw a line of color along the edge of the ribbon.